 Bill also served as Director of the Office of Counterintelligence at Los Alamos National Laboratory from 2005-2010.
-Bill enhanced the program by focusing CI efforts on educating LANL’s staff to the risks and threats posed by adversarial governments, criminal enterprises and terrorist organizations.
-Bill integrated disparate intelligence disciplines (collection, analysis, investigations, and cyber) to strengthen the lab’s CI program.
+Bill enhanced that program by focusing CI efforts on educating LANL’s staff to the risks and threats posed by adversarial governments, criminal enterprises and terrorist organizations.
+Bill integrated disparate disciplines (collection, analysis, investigations, and cyber) to strengthen the lab’s CI program.
 A trusted member of the LANL leadership team, Bill collaborated with elements of the US Intelligence Community and FBI on highly sensitive CI investigations.